Idan Cohen (footballer)

-Idan Cohen (עידן כהן; born January 6, 1996) is an Israeli association footballer.
+Idan Cohen (עידן כהן; born January 6, 1996) is a footballer who plays for Hapoel Petah Tikva.
+Born in the United States, he has represented Israel at youth level.

 Early life

 Cohen was born in United States to an Israeli Jewish family, and he immigrated with them back to Israel when he was two years old.
 After 6 years, they had returned to the U.S., and when he was eleven years old they family finally settled in Ramat Gan, Israel.

 Professional career

 Cohen had played with Israeli club Hapoel Tel Aviv U19 team before making his debut with the senior team in 2015.
 He made 75 appearances with the team between 2015 and the end of the 2019-2020 Israeli Premier League season.
 He signed with American second division team Hartford Athletic on September 4, 2020.
 In June 2021, Cohen signed with Israeli second division club Hapoel Ramat Gan Givatayim F.C.

 International career

 Cohen played for the Israeli U19, U18, U17 and U16 teams, making 41 total appearances with the various youth national teams.